Minquiers: Protection

-The Minquiers are designated protected under the Ramsar convention.
+The Minquiers are designated as protected under the Ramsar Convention.

 History

 In 933 AD, the Duchy of Normandy annexed the islets, along with the other Channel Islands and the Cotentin Peninsula.
-After William, Duke of Normandy conquered England in 1066, the islands remained united to the Duchy until Philip Augustus conquered mainland Normandy in 1204.
-In 1259 Henry III did homage to the French king for the Channel Islands.
-Edward III, in the 1360 Treaty of Brétigny, waived his claims to the crown of France and to Normandy, but reserved various other territories to England, including the Channel Islands.
+After William, Duke of Normandy, conquered England in 1066, the islands remained united to the Duchy until Philip Augustus conquered mainland Normandy in 1204.
+In 1259, Henry III did homage to the French king for the Channel Islands.
+Edward III, in the 1360 Treaty of Brétigny, waived his claims to the crown of France and Normandy, but reserved various other territories to England, including the Channel Islands.

 By 1911, the 1911 Britannica recorded that Maîtresse Île "affords a landing and shelter for fishermen."

-During World War Two, a small company of Wehrmacht soldiers on the Minquiers were among the last to surrender in the Second World War.
+During World War Two, a small company of Wehrmacht soldiers on the Minquiers was among the last to surrender in the Second World War.
 A French fishing boat, skippered by Lucian Marie, approached the island of Minquiers and anchored nearby.
-A fully armed German soldier approached and asked for help saying "We've been forgotten by the British, perhaps no one on Jersey told them we were here, I want you to take us over to England, we want to surrender".
+A fully armed German soldier approached and asked for help saying, "We've been forgotten by the British, perhaps no one on Jersey told them we were here.
+I want you to take us over to England, we want to surrender".
 This was on 23 May 1945, three weeks after the war in Europe ended.

 In July 1970, the former French Prime Minister Félix Gaillard, who served in that office from 1957 until 1958, disappeared during a yachting journey; his body was found in the sea off Les Minquiers some days after his disappearance.

 In August 2018, one of the twenty buildings on the islands was sold to private individuals using a Jersey company.
 Only five sales have been recorded in 50 years.

 Resolution of status

 In 1950, Britain and France went to the International Court of Justice (ICJ) for friendly discussions to decide to which country the Minquiers and Ecrehos belonged.
 The French fished in the waters, but Jersey exercised various administrative rights.
-The ICJ considered the historical evidence, and in its judgment of 17 November 1953 awarded the islands to Jersey (as represented by the United Kingdom).
+The ICJ considered the historical evidence, and in its judgment of 17 November 1953, awarded the islands to Jersey (as represented by the United Kingdom).

 In 1998, some French 'invaded' the Minquiers on behalf of the 'King of Patagonia' in 'retaliation' for the British occupation of the Falkland Islands.
 The Union Jack was restored the next day.